 - Exercising its taxing power to provide funds for the operation of the District.

 - Considering and passing upon the recommendations of the Superintendent in all matters of policy, appointment or dismissal of employees, salary schedules or other personnel regulations, courses of study, selection of textbooks, or other matters pertaining to the welfare of schools.

 - Informing the public concerning the progress and needs of the schools, and to solicit and weigh public opinion as it affects the schools.

 Click here to read the Board goals.

-Public Board meetings are regularly held the 2nd and 4th Monday of every month at 7:30 P.M.
+Public Board meetings are regularly held the 2nd and 4th Monday of every month.
 These meetings are held at the Administration Office of the Wissahickon School District, 601 Knight Road, Ambler, and are open to the public.

 All Board Meetings can be viewed on Comcast Channel 28 and Verizon Channel 41.
 The Board Meetings air on Tuesday, Wednesday, and Thursday at 1 pm and 7 pm.

 Click here to watch the School Board Meetings OnDemand.
 Make sure under "All Folders" you select "School Board Meetings" to get a full list of the previous board meetings.